Matilda-bit/mini-crm/README.md

 - **👥 User & Agent Registration/Login**
   - Supports role-based access: `Admin`, `Rep`, and `User`
-  - Auto logout after 10 minutes
+  - Auto logout after 10 minutes (only for agents and users)

 - **🌿 Agent Hierarchy Management**
   - Assign agents to users or other agents